geoffswc/IDLPublicDatasets/README.md

 #### 7. Prepare a CSV file for BigQuery

 A few modifications are required to prep a csv file to work as a dataset in BigQuery (escaping certain characters and other minor cleanup).
-The Prep-BigQuery-Dataset contains code for this step.
+The Prep-BigQuery-Dataset.ipynb notebook contains code for this step.

 #### 8. Upload the file to BigQuery as a dataset and run a Query.